dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 Note the two arrows leaving the DatabaseAccess class.
 Those two arrows point away from the DatabaseAccess class.
 That means that none of these classes knows that the DatabaseAccess class exists.

-Now let’s pull back a bit.
-We’ll look at the component that contains many business rules, and the component that contains the database and all its access classes (Figure 17.3).
+Now let's pull back a bit.
+We'll look at the component that contains many business rules, and the component that contains the database and all its access classes (Figure 17.3).

 167